michaelshawnlockwood/michaelshawnlockwood.github.io/_posts/2025-09-16-Windows-Server-FCI-Lab-Contd.md

 - Run WSFC validation.
 - Create a healthy Failover Cluster as the foundation for SQL Server.

-# Notes
+Notes
+{: .md-h2}
 - **Nodes must remain online during cluster operations.** Even if another node owns the resources, paused nodes cannot participate in SQL FCI setup.

-Nuance: A paused node is still a cluster member but won’t host roles; pausing is commonly used for maintenance with “drain roles.”
-For an Add Node FCI step, the target node should be online and able to access required resources; pausing can interfere with owning/bringing resources online during parts of setup.
-Safer wording: “Keep nodes online and not paused during FCI add/maintenance unless you’re deliberately draining roles for maintenance.” 🟨
+<span class="nuance">**Nuance**: A paused node is still a cluster member but won’t host or accept clustered roles while paused; pausing is commonly used for maintenance with ***drain roles.*** For an Add Node FCI step, the target node should be online and able to access required resources; pausing can interfere with owning/bringing resources online during parts of setup.
+Keep nodes online and not paused during FCI add/maintenance unless you’re deliberately draining roles for maintenance.</span>

 - **Always rerun Test-Cluster after changes.** Adding nodes or disks without revalidating can surface issues later during SQL installation.
 - **Consistent drive letters and labels are critical.** SQL setup depends on predictable disk mapping; mismatches complicate placement of data, log, and backup files.